dragonmantank/nodejs-grunt-bower/README.md

 well as provide a way to encapsulate the commands on the host if you are using a virtualization layer like Vagrant that can have very slow file notification times through NFS or VBoxFS.

+This image can be found on the Docker Hub at [https://hub.docker.com/r/dragonmantank/nodejs-grunt-bower/](https://hub.docker.com/r/dragonmantank/nodejs-grunt-bower/)

 ## How to use this image

 For basic usage you will want to run the container as yourself and mount your code inside the container.
 You will then